blackalice/ddr-dan-tool/README.md

 4. The Settings page provides a single upload box that accepts either a JSON score dump or a raw Ganymede HTML file.
 When uploading HTML, choose SP or DP to match the table type.
 Scores parsed as SP or DP are stored separately and will only appear when that play style is selected.
+A separate control lets you adjust the fuzzy match percentage used when importing scores.

 The Worker configuration in `wrangler.jsonc` sets `not_found_handling` to `single_page_application` so that React Router can handle client-side routes.